Canon RF 20mm F1.4 L VCM Lens Review

 Back to Top

-The focal length (or the focal length range for a zoom lens) is the first attribute to consider for lens selection.
+The focal length (or the focal length range for a zoom lens) is the primary attribute to consider for when selecting a lens.
 Focal length drives subject distance choices, which determine perspective.

 The ultra-wide 20mm focal length is an excellent choice for landscape and nightscape photography.
 I plan to use this lens for astrophotography, primarily for the Milky Way and Northern Lights.

 Photojournalists' needs are often like those of a wedding photographer and regularly include 20mm.
-Videographers will find creative use of the 20mm focal length and the unique look it creates.
+Videographers will find creative uses for the 20mm focal length and the unique look it, along with f/1.4, creates.

 Architectural photography, large product photography, interior photography, and birthday parties form a random list of 20mm uses.